mnaoumov/githooks/README.md

 ## Available hooks: ##

+### commit-msg ###

-**commit-msg** - executed after commit message was set.
-Hooks enforces to provide TFS WorkItem ID or mark commit as an ad-hoc.
+Executed after commit message was set.
+Hook enforces to provide TFS WorkItem ID or mark commit as an ad-hoc.

 Hook accepts commit if